SSilence/scotty/readme.txt

 Documentation
 -------------

-The documentation can be found on http://www.scotty-transporter.org
+The documentation can be found on http://www.scotty-transporter.org or here in the Wiki.

 -------